picibird/hbs/README.md

 ## Nuget Server

-We host our own [nuget server](http://nuget.picibits.com/api/v2/) to distribute our picibits library for app development in different projects.
-Picibits is currently closed source but we aim to go opensource in 2017.
-The porject includes a **nuget.config** file so visual studio should automatically pick up our nuget server.
+We host our own [nuget server](http://nuget.picibits.com/api/v2/) to distribute our picibits app development library.
+We aim to go opensource with picibits in 2017.
+This project's src folder includes a **nuget.config** file so visual studio should automatically pick up our nuget server.
 If not apply http://nuget.picibits.com/api/v2/ manually.

 ## Build ##